Tennessee Titans vs. Houston Texans NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Titans stats and trends

-- Tennessee's games this year have hit the over in 43.8% of its opportunities (seven times in 16 games with a set point total).
+- Tennessee's games this year have hit the over on seven of 16 set point totals (43.8%).

-- Tennessee is 7-0 against the spread and 7-0 overall in games when it puts up more than 26.5 points.
+- Tennessee is 7-0 against the spread and 7-0 overall in games when it records more than 26.5 points.

-- The Titans have 25 giveaways this season, while the Texans have 25 takeaways.
+- The Titans have 25 turnovers this season, equal to the number of takeaways for the Texans.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Texans.